 SNN is of maximum length of 1020 octets.

 SNN consists of SNN-prefix and SNN-value, delimited by a colon.

+SNN-value identifies the serving PLMN.

+MCC and MNC in the SNN-PLMN-ID are MCC and MNC of the serving PLMN.
+If the MNC of the serving PLMN has two digits, then a zero is added at the beginning.

 ABNF syntax of SNN is specified in table 8.8.1.1